fabnicol/mkg_docker_image/README.md

 [note the ID when the function returns]

-Note that `gui=false` is already set in this launch mode, so it does not be to be specified (and should not be overridden).
+Note that `gui=false` is already set in this launch mode, so it does not need to be specified (and should not be overridden).

 You can check the container state by shelling back into it: